-There is no cure for a food allergy.
 If you have a mild reaction (itching, sneezing, hives, or rash), your doctor will give you antihistamines and oral or topical steroid medicine.
 A severe reaction of anaphylaxis is treated with a medicine called epinephrine.
 This medicine must be given quickly to save your life.
 If you or your child has a severe allergy, your doctor may give you a prescription for an epinephrine pen to carry at all times.
-Your doctor can show you how and when to use the pen.
+Your doctor or pharmacists can show you how and when to use the pen.
 A person having a serious allergic reaction should be taken by ambulance to a hospital emergency room.

 Living with food allergies

 Living with food allergies can cause fear and anxiety when you’re eating at a restaurant or someone else’s home.
 You will always wonder if your problem food is combined with the rest of the meal.
 Also, if you have food allergies to most of the 8 common foods, you can feel frustrated by the restrictions in your life.

 Questions to ask your doctor

 - Is the first bad reaction usually mild or severe?